 MUSIC AND CREATIVITY

-INSTRMNTS is a touring exhibition of collaborative musical instruments and sound installations.
-It engages audiences in a spontaneous process of making music, discovering the sounds of new and original instruments such as the toha, acrux, tipaw among others.
-Exploring possible rhythms and acknowledge in them the power of dialogue between ourselves and our human cultures is the main challenge.
+INSTRMNTS is a touring exhibition showcasing innovative musical instruments and sound installations.
+It invites audiences to participate in a playful and improvisational process of making music, introducing them to new and unique instruments such as the toha, acrux, and tipaw, among others.
+The main objective of the exhibition is to explore the potential for creating music and to highlight the power of cultural exchange and communication through music.

 EXHIBITION